 Signals shall be given in accordance with the Circuit Race Appendix; Track Control and Flag Signalling regulations in the Motorsport Australia Manual.
-Appendix H of the NCR (refer "Race" section of the Motorsport Australia Manual).

 9.8 PRIZE MONEY:

 Unless specifically approved by Motorsport Australia, not more than 50% of the total value of all prizes and awards in races may be conditional.
 A conditional award may be based only on the following possibilities: